torea-patissier/casse-tete/README.md

 The application performs calculations based on the following operations:

+**To complete the puzzle, the application must compute the final equation by substituting the following operations and values : 66**

 | Operation  | Value      |
 |------------|------------|
 | calculateA | 13 * B / C |